Business Phone Options: Landline vs VoIP vs Virtual

 Here's where every other "business phone comparison" guide stops short.
 They'll help you pick between landline and VoIP, but nobody addresses the elephant in the room.

-Your VoIP system doesn't answer calls at 8 PM.
-Neither does your landline or virtual number.
-The phone rings, nobody picks up, and an after-hours answering service becomes the difference between capturing that customer or losing them.
+Making matters worse, 30-35% of calls come outside traditional business hours.
+Your VoIP system doesn't answer at 8 PM, and an after-hours answering service becomes the difference between capturing that customer or losing them.
+For a deeper look at the data, see our answering service comparison.

 How an AI Receptionist Works With Any Phone System

-The telephone for business you choose determines how calls reach you.
+Your business phone system determines how calls reach you.
 But what determines whether those calls get answered?
 That's a separate decision entirely.

 Try NextPhone AI answering service